himalayahall/DATA607-PROJECT3/Intro.md

 We have added timestamps to all entities in our data model.
 This feature can be leveraged by future projects to do time series analysis of required Data Science skills and education.

+The output CSVs were uploaded into tables in an AWS MySQL database for storage and access.

 ## Data Model

 We started the data model exercise by leveraging the ER modeling capabilities of MySQLWorkbench.
 After creating the normalized data model entities we were able to auto-generate schema creation SQL scripts, which make it easy to forward engineer schema on both AWS and local MySQL.
 Schema includes foreign key relationships and referential integrity checks/actions (e.g. cascade delete).
 As mentioned above, entities include timestamps for tracking survey date and record level create/update actions.